walwalka/StuckOnInventory/README.md

-# Stuck On Inventory – Full Stack (Docker Compose)
+# Stuck On Inventory

-This repository contains a React frontend (Vite + Nginx), a Node/Express backend, and a PostgreSQL database.
-A single Docker Compose file runs all three services together.
+The app is deisgned for handling collectible inventories, currently supporting; US coins, Native Amaerican Relics, US stamps and Bunnykins with ability to be expanded in the future.
+This repository contains a React frontend (Vite + Nginx), a Node/Express backend, and a PostgreSQL database sharing a single Docker Compose file runs all three services together.

 ## Services
 - Frontend: Nginx serving the Vite build on http://localhost:8080